 Think you know what’s really in your food?
-Do you ever find yourself reading labels and not knowing what certain ingredients are?
+Do you ever find yourself reading labels and questioning what certain ingredients are?

-Maybe you’ve been reading labels forever, checking calories or fat content, carbs or protein, and it’s seemed like an easy task.
+You may have been reading labels forever, checking calories or fat content, carbs or protein, and it has seemed like an easy task.

-But in recent years, our food system has undergone radical changes, with an increase in additives and engineered foods.
-Some key words have been used as marketing tools to make us want to buy products based on what is popular or deemed healthy.
-Words like ‘all natural’ or ‘organic’ lead us to believe that we’re buying something that is good for us, but this is not always the case.
+But in recent years, our food system has undergone radical changes, with increased additives and engineered foods.
+Some keywords have been used as marketing tools to make us want to buy products based on what is popular or deemed healthy.
+Words like ‘all natural’ or ‘organic’ lead us to believe we are buying something healthy, but this is not always true.

-Actually, the ‘All Natural’ label just means the ingredients were derived from nature.
-From wood chips to crushed bugs, these things fall under the labeling laws of ‘natural’.
-All natural is not defined by the FDA, so anything that is present in nature can be used in a natural product.
-Natural flavoring for example, specifically vanilla and raspberry, is castoreum, or the secretion of the beaver anal gland.
+The ‘All Natural’ label just means the ingredients were derived from nature.
+From wood chips to crushed bugs, these things fall under the labeling laws of “natural.”
+The FDA does not define “all-natural”, so anything present in nature can be used in a natural product.
+Natural flavoring, for example, specifically vanilla and raspberry, is castoreum, or the secretion of the beaver anal gland.
 Because it occurs in nature, it passes as a natural ingredient.
-Things like annatto, carrageenan, which are said to be ‘natural’ preservatives, still create GI disturbances for many people.
+Additives like annatto and carrageenan, which are said to be ‘natural’ preservatives, still create GI disturbances for many people.

 Buying Organic Can Be Tricky

-A product must contain 95%-100% organic ingredients to get the USDA label.
-To be labeled as ‘organic’ without the USDA stamp of approval, 70% must be organic, meaning the other 30% can come from anywhere.
-Some of the organic products in the grocery store still contain things like MSG, added sugars, and sodium.
+- ‘Made with organic’ without the USDA stamp of approval means at least 70% of the product must be made with certified organic ingredients, meaning the other 30% can come from anywhere as long as production does not involve genetic engineering, sewage sludge, or ionizing radiation.
+Some organic products in the grocery store still contain additives like MSG, added sugars, and sodium.

 What suspicious products should you be on the lookout for?

-Well, really, anything that comes in a box or can.
-As convenience foods grew so did our rate of obesity and diabetes.
-And for most of this stuff, there aren’t any government rules on how things can be packaged and sold.
+Processed foods are all suspicious, meaning anything packaged in a box or a can.
+As convenience foods have grown in popularity, so have our rates of obesity and diabetes.
+And for most of this stuff, there are no government regulations on how things can be packaged and sold.